maxim-pre/date-abase-frontend/README.md

 git clone https://github.com/maxim-pre/Date-abase-backend.git
 ```

-2. Navigate to this reposity on your machine then run the following commands to install the project dependencies and start the development server.
+2. Navigate to this repository on your machine then run the following commands to install the project dependencies and start the development server.

 ```
 npm install